All Episodes

 Colorado chose to do it the way they want, and they made no bones about why.

-What survives is that Colorado cheated, Colorado was undemocratic, Colorado denied people the vote, and to top it off, Ted Cruz is out there claiming he did something brilliant and won it when it was rigged in his favor.
+And to top it off, Ted Cruz is out there claiming he did something brilliant and won it when it was rigged in his favor.

 You may not want to hear it, but Colorado structured its rules precisely to prevent Cruz from winning it.

-They structure their rules specifically to prevent Trump from winning it.
+They structured their rules specifically to prevent Trump from winning it, all the way back in August.

-They did it that way, figuring Jeb Bush, maybe Marco Rubio would be the only two, maybe there was a third capable of winning.
+They did it that way figuring Jeb Bush, maybe Marco Rubio, would be the only two, maybe there was a third capable of winning.

 It was a way back in August that the Republican establishment in Colorado attempted to ace out the outsiders.

-And it ended up biting them in the rear end.
+And it ended up biting them in the rear end because Cruz is an outsider as well.

 And Cruz ended up learning the rules, mastering the system, and comes out of there with a win.